AndreiFlorescu1410/MAARC/README.md

 After training for 80 epochs, the training and validation accuracy reach 99%.

 ## Back-end server
 The web app it's connected to the database using a node.js server, which handles all the queries for fetching data.
-The server among with the database is hosted using heroku dyno and ClearDB MySQL for 24/7 availability.
+The server among with the database is hosted using Heroku dyno and ClearDB MySQL for 24/7 availability.